Angelina010/calculator/README.md

 A calculator that performs arithmetic operations.

 ## Features
+- **Keyboard Support**: Perform calculations using keyboard inputs for digits, operators, and special functions.
+- **Secondary Memory Display**: Shows the numbers and operations entered for easy tracking.
+- **Dark Mode**: Toggle between light and dark themes for a customized experience.
 - **Clear Functions**:
   - **All Clear**: Resets the calculator and clears all inputs.
   - **Clear Entry**: Removes the most recent digit or number entry.
-- **Sign Change**: Toggle the sign of the current number.
-- **Decimal Points**: Add decimal points to numbers.
-- **Percentage Calculation**: Convert numbers to their decimal equivalent as a percentage.
-- **Secondary Memory Display**: Shows the numbers and operations entered for easy tracking.
-- **Dark Mode**: Toggle between light and dark themes for a customized experience.
+- **Sign Change, Decimal Points, and Percentages**: Easily toggle signs, compute decimals, and calculate percentages.

 ## Technologies Used